nus-cs2103-AY2021S1/ip/docs/README.md

     You have 4 task(s) in the list

 ### 6. `clear` - Clear all tasks
-Deletes all tasks in the list.
+Delete all tasks in the list.

 Example of usage: